lengocphan2001/dapp/README.md

 # Telegram DApp - User Management System

-A modern React TypeScript application that provides Telegram authentication and comprehensive user management with admin capabilities.
+A modern React TypeScript application that provides Telegram Web App authentication and comprehensive user management with admin capabilities. **Now with seamless Telegram Web App integration - users can access the app directly from Telegram without any login process, just like the Telegram Wallet app!**

 ## Features

 ### 🔐 Authentication
-- **Telegram Login/Register**: Seamless authentication using Telegram Web App
+- **Telegram Web App Authentication**: Seamless authentication using Telegram Web App - no login required!
+- **Automatic Login**: Users are automatically authenticated when opening from Telegram
 - **Demo Mode**: Test the application without actual Telegram integration
 - **Session Management**: Persistent login sessions with token-based authentication
 - **Role-based Access Control**: User and Admin roles with different permissions